Summary of Symptoms

 One way this virus can rapidly pass to a person outside the household is when meeting an acquaintance for say lunch or dinner, and having lots of animated conversation while eating on the same table.
 I have noticed that this tends to pass on the virus.
 This is almost certainly from oral ejections of tiny globules of spittle that naturally happens during laughing and loud talking.
 This spittle may land on the table on other person’s food or drink, and then get eaten.
 Intimate or deep kissing is another way this virus is quite easily transmitted, if the first infected person has the chronic nasopharyngeal infection.

 Mental State Changes

-About 2 months after the initial prodrome, powerful mental state changes may begin (depression, fatigue, apathy, loss of motivation, anhedonia, dysthymia, loss of motivation, social withdrawal, a sense of sleepiness, mild dementia, some memory problems, loss of organizational capabilities).
+About 2 months after the initial prodrome, powerful mental state changes may begin: anxiety, depression, fatigue, apathy, loss of motivation, anhedonia, social withdrawal, memory problems.

 In some people, uncharacteristic outbursts of aggression appear.
 The severity of the mental state changes varies considerably from person to person: some people are badly affected, others just minimally affected.
 What is clear is that the mental symptoms, while they do improve a little, linger permanently.
 Even in those people not particularly badly affected by this virus, episodes of depression, sometimes for days, sometimes protracted over months, seem to be common, even in those sturdy people that had never experienced depression before.

-Occasionally, mental state changes can appear straight away on catching this virus, during the first few days of the infection.
-In this case, though, the mental state changes significantly abate a few days later.
+On one occasion, I observed mental state changes appearing straight away on catching this virus, during the first few days of the infection.
+In this case, though, the mental state changes significantly abated a few days later.